 “The program’s primary goal is to broaden Torontonians’ access to the City’s cultural life by providing the opportunity to visit Toronto’s top cultural institutions,” states the website.

 To get a free MAP, you need to present a valid adult Toronto Public Library card.
-Please note that you are only allowed to get one pass per week (each pass admits one family, or two adults and four children.)
+Please note that you are only allowed to get one pass per week (each pass admits one family, or two adults and up to five children.)
 Learn more about the rules and restrictions on the Toronto Public Library’s website.

 All 100 Toronto Public Library branches are participating in the MAP program, however passes for some venues are available only through a limited number of library branches.